SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 **Express-Validator** is a set of **middlewares** for **express.js**.

-To install **express-validator**, we need to write `npm install express-validator`.
+To install **express-validator**, type `npm install express-validator` in the terminal.

-We can set checks for the fields from which we receive data with the `check()` function.
+We can set checks for the data input fields with the `check()` function.

-Now let us have a look at this example:
+Take a look at the following example:

 ```js
 const { check, validationResult } = require('express-validator');